atulrnt/EuroPi/software/contrib/karma.md

 ### Probability

-The "probability" setting defines what are the chances for an output to happen.
+The "probability" setting defines what are the chances for an input trigger to be noticed.
 It's a percentage of chance between 1 and 100%.

 If an output is set to have some repetitions, each repetition will have its probability calculated individually.